Looking for current trainings and events?

 Our work serves the needs of community members who come from a variety of cultural, economic, and religious perspectives.
 Final Passages is an active participant in the National Home Funeral Alliance.

-Level 2 ONLINE Training – Death Doula/Midwifery, Green Burial, Home Funeral Guidance
+Death Doula/Midwifery Care, Green Burial, Home Funeral Guidance

 3rd Thursday of each month